l-Avant-Seine/avantseine/wp-content/plugins/backwpup/readme.txt

-=== BackWPup Free - WordPress Backup Plugin ===
+=== BackWPup - WordPress Backup Plugin ===
 Contributors: inpsyde, danielhuesken, Bueltge, nullbyte
 Tags: Amazon, Amazon S3, back up, backup, chinese, cloud, cloud files, database, db backup, dropbox, dump, file, french, ftp, ftps, german, migrate, multisite, russian, schedule, sftp, storage, S3, time, upload, xml
-Requires at least: 3.4
+Requires at least: 3.9
-Tested up to: 4.0
+Tested up to: 4.7.3
-Stable tag: 3.1.4
+Stable tag: 3.3.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 == Description ==

-The **backup plugin** **[BackWPup Free](http://marketpress.com/product/backwpup-pro/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
+The **backup plugin** **[BackWPup](http://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
-Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://marketpress.com/product/backwpup-pro/).
+Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://backwpup.com).
+With our premium version you get first class support and more features.

-BackWPup Free is the number 1 backup-plugin for WordPress with nearly 1.000.000 downloads and in the top 20 of all WordPress Plugins (checked on rankwp.com)

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export